 Rising interest rates lead to a gradual decline in housing prices.", a widely held belief; this paper challenges this conventional wisdom both theoretically and empirically by showing that sustained restrictive monetary policy activates a novel transmission mechanism, i.e., the housing deposit channel, which, in turn, leads to a double-dip in housing prices: an initial decline upon impact, followed by a temporary upswing, and a subsequent second dip in the longer run.
 In this paper, a general equilibrium model provides theoretical insights into the underlying mechanisms that influence housing prices through the housing deposit channel and empirically, lag-augmented local projection estimation techniques demonstrate that the patterns observed in the data align with the model's predictions.
-By shedding light on the transmission channels of interest rate hikes to the economy, our study outlines the effects of monetary policy on the housing market and reciprocally, how the housing market influences the efficacy of monetary policy, particularly in achieving inflation targeting objectives.
+By shedding light on the transmission channels of interest rate hikes to the economy, our study outlines the effects of monetary policy, particularly in achieving inflation targeting objectives.